dongyeon99/dongyeon99.github.io/index.md

 ## About me

-I am an postgraduate student in Department of Systems Biomedical Science, Soongsil University.
-While attending undergraduate classes and working as a research intern, I became interested Genomic analysis, next-generation sequencing (NGS), Bio Artificial Intelligence and Machine Learning.
-And I am currently working as a researcher at Biomedical Data Science Laboratory Soongsil University.
+I am an engineer who graduated from Soongsil University Graduate School of Bioinformatics.
+While attending undergraduate classes and working as a research intern, I became interested next-generation sequencing (NGS), Bio Artificial Intelligence and Machine Learning.
+I used to work as a researcher at Soongsil University's Biomedical Data Science Institute.
+And now I'm working in the development department at Macrogen company.

 <br/>